This post may contain affiliate links. Read my full disclosure policy.

 - North African Carrot soup

-Enjoy the falling of the leaves.
+Enjoy the falling leaves.
 Truly a magical time of year here in the Pacific Northwest.
-The light is and golden the trees are ablaze.
-The air feels charged with something other worldly.
-Soak it up friends.
+The light is golden and the trees are ablaze.
+The air feels charged with something otherworldly. ✨

 A simple recipe for Roasted Butternut Squash Soup with Apple and Sage.
 Vegan-adaptable and gluten-free.

-- 1 small butternut (2.5 pounds -or 4 cups of cooked butternut)
+- 1 med-large butternut squash (3 pounds -or roughly 4 cups of cooked butternut)

 - 2 tablespoons coconut oil, olive oil or butter